GRAINS-Corn climbs on global supply fears; wheat down on profit-taking

 "Markets remain extremely nervous, with a risk that the conflict between Ukraine and Russia will drag on," French consultancy Agritel said in a note.

-(Reporting by Julie Ingwersen in Chicago; Additional reporting by Hallie Gu and Dominique Patton in Beijing and Sybille de La Hamaide in Paris; editing by Sherry Jacob-Phillips, David Holmes and Grant McCool)
+(Reporting by Julie Ingwersen in Chicago; Additional reporting by Hallie Gu and Dominique Patton in Beijing and Sybille de La Hamaide in Paris; editing by Sherry Jacob-Phillips, David Holmes, Grant McCool and Shinjini Ganguli)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))